 How to join in: Stay glued to Goldstein’s Twitter feed for the daily movie pick.

-How to join in: Head to the official YouTube channel at 6pm BST on Saturday nights throughout May.
+How to join in: Just tune into the BFI YouTube channel at 7pm on Thursday.

 3. Secret Sofa

 What is it?
 That pioneer of experiential moviegoing, Secret Cinema, has a new rabbit to pull out of its hat in these housebound times: Secret Sofa.
 It’s all the same interactivity, immersion and dress-up, none of the travelling to a once-abandoned wasteland in Haggerston.
 It’s happening every Friday until early June.

 What’s on?
 Secret Sofa kicked off with ‘The Grand Budapest Hotel’.
 Each week’s film is revealed on Tuesday.

 How to join in: Sign up to this weekly newsletter and wait for an email to pop into your inbox each Tuesday.
 It will contain all the information you need to get into the spirit of the movie that’ll be showing on Friday, from costume suggestions to music playlists.

 4. Sunday Cineclub